Procedure One: Written Assurance

 If any person believes that a Wayne County Public School or any of its staff have inadequately applied the regulations of Section 504 of the Rehabilitation Act of 1973, he/she may initiate a grievance with the school’s Section 504 chairperson and/or Wayne County Public Schools 504 district coordinator.
 In addition, the person filing the grievance can also make a complaint to the regional office of U.S. Department of Education’s Office for Civil Rights (OCR) without going through the Wayne County Public Schools grievance procedure.
 The grievance procedures are meant to provide for a prompt and equitable resolution of a complaint.

-Please refer to Wayne County Public Schools Policy Code: 5060 Responding to Complaints.
+Please refer to Wayne County Public Schools Policy Code: 1730 Nondiscrimination on the Basis of Disabilities.

 Federal Complaint Procedures (Formal)